Customer Records and SCIS

 • Store Pickup

-To use the following refund methods and payment methods, a sales associate must select an existing customer, or a create a new customer:
+To use the following refund and payment methods, a sales associate must select an existing customer or create a new one:

 • Credit Memos